NateWr/restaurant-reservations/readme.txt

 == Changelog ==

+= 1.6.3 (2016-10-31) =
+* Fix: Exporting bookings by location (addon).
+Location query args are now support for rtbQuery objects.
+* Add: Option to select start of the week for the datepicker

 = 1.6.2 (2016-08-20) =
-* Fix: Broken time picker introduced in 1.6.2
+* Fix: Broken time picker introduced in 1.6.1

 = 1.6.1 (2016-08-19) =
 * Fix: Support location post ids in booking form shortcode